 At Institut Marquès we have our own premium sperm and oocyte bank with all phenotypes, and it is always the doctor in charge of each case who chooses the best donor for each patient taking into account their physical and psychological characteristics.
 The assignment is made by the gynaecologist, who has access to photos of the donor, his history of studies and hobbies and his fertility from previous donations.

 We have more than 2,000 egg and sperm donors, which speeds up the process and avoids waiting lists.
-Gamete donation in Spain is anonymous, in the case of preferring known or non-anonymous donors the treatment must be carried out in Ireland where we collaborate with the best clinics.
+Gamete donation in Spain is anonymous, in the case of preferring known or non-anonymous donors the treatment must be carried in one of the clinics with which Institut Marqués collaborates.

 In Spain, homosexual couples have the same rights as heterosexual couples, and marriage and adoption are permitted since 2005 for all people regardless of sex or sexual orientation.
 On the other hand, donorship is anonymous in Spain by law.
 Therefore, the Spanish Assisted Reproduction Law 14/2006 was amended to specifically recognize both women are parents to a child conceived through assisted reproduction techniques in Spain, whether they have carried out the treatment due to medical reasons or because it was simply their wish, and this makes non-anonymous egg donation a legal exception when it takes place between lesbian partners.